2meu/2meu.github.io/_posts/2019-04-18-Colab-Upload_csvfile.md

 ---
-title: '[COLAB] how to upload csv file to colab'
+title: 'How to upload csv file to colab'
 date: 2019-04-18
+categories : [ETC]
 ---

 ## Local